Home | Was the Poem Condemned? | Response to Father Mitch Pacwa | Common Questions and Misconceptions | Document Library

 "After the dissolution of the Index, when some people thought the printing and distribution of the work was permitted, people were reminded again in 'LOsservatore Romano' (June 15, 1966) that, as was published in the 'Acta Apostolicae Sedis' (1966), the Index retains its moral force despite its dissolution.
 A decision against distributing and recommending a work, which has not been condemned lightly, may be reversed, but only after profound changes that neutralize the harm which such a publication could bring forth among the ordinary faithful." [emphasis mine]

 While the above paragraph sounds definitive, few people may realize that this English translation of Cardinal Ratzinger's letter contains substantial errors.
-It is not clear where this English translation came from, but it undoubtedly paints a more negative picture than what Cardinal Ratzinger actually said.
-His original letter was written in German, and in Italian [to view this document, please click here].
+It is not clear where this English translation came from, but it undoubtedly paints a more negative image than what Ratzinger actually said.
+His original letter was written in German and Italian [to view this document, please click here].
 One can verify both original texts to confirm the errors noted here.
 The following translation was verified by two independent professional translators of ecclesial documents;

 "Since some have subsequently held that after the abrogation of the Index, the printing and diffusion of the Work in question is licit, L'Osservatore Romano (15 June 1966) had presented what was published in A.A.S.
 (1966) [Acta Apostolicae Sedis]: that, although abolished, the "Index" retained "all its moral value," for which [reason] the diffusion and recommendation of a Work is not held to be opportune when its condemnation was not taken superficially, but after weighing its purposes, to the end of neutralizing the damages which such a publication could bring to the more unprepared faithful.